 <img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3500553&amp;fmt=gif">

-Employers may receive requests for religious accommodations and should be aware of the Title VII requirement to grant accommodation requests.
+One holiday where employers may be asked for religious accommodations is during Ramadan.
+This year, Ramadan begins on the evening of Friday, February 28, 2025, and ends Saturday, March 29, 2025.
+Employers may start to receive requests for religious accommodations and should be aware of the Title VII requirement to grant accommodation requests.

 Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating against individuals because of their religion in hiring, firing, and other terms and conditions of employment.
 Further, the Act requires employers to reasonably accommodate the religious practices of an employee or prospective employee, unless doing so would create an undue hardship.

-The following are some common examples of reasonable accommodations:
+The following are some common examples of reasonable Ramadan accommodations for employees who observe this holiday or other religious holidays:

 • Changing daily/weekly schedules to allow for religious services or observances, for prayer that must occur at specified times, or for a belief in refraining from work on certain days